knguyen0/Pong-in-Unity/README.md

 Bounce Physics
 * Unity's physics engine is utilised in order for the ball to bounce off of the borders and paddles correctly.

+Changing Background
+* The background smoothly transitions into another random colour.